Rivers appeals for calm over oil spill – The Sun Nigeria

 Tony John, Port Harcourt

-Rivers State Government has called on people of Omoku, in Ogba/Egbema/Local Government Area of the State, to remain calm, following an oil spill from Oil Mining Lease (OML-11) that occurred in the place.
+Rivers State Government has called on the people of Omoku in Ogba/Egbema Local Government Area to remain calm following a spill from Oil Mining Lease (OML) 11 that has polluted the ecosystem of the area.

+Commissioner for Environment, Igbiks Tamuno, made the appeal during an assessment of the impacted sites of oil spill on farmlands and rivers in Obrikom in Omoku.

 The OML-11 is operated by the Nigerian Agip Oil Company (NAOC).

-The State Commissioner for Environment, Igbiks Tamuno, made the appeal during an on-the-spot assessment of the impacted site of oil spill on farmlands and rivers in Obrikom OML-11 in Omoku.

-Tamuno said that a joint investigation has commenced between the oil firm and experts to ascertain the real cause of the spill, saying that action would be taken by the State government.
+Tamuno said a joint investigation had been launched by the state, the oil firm and experts to ascertain the cause of the spill even as he promised the state would take action to protect the area.

-He noted: ‘There is a lot of devastation occasioned by oil spillage through the facilities of Nigerian Agip Oil Company.
+“There is a lot of devastation, occasioned by oil spillage through the facilities of NAOC.

-‘I must once again thank leaders of Omoku community, the youths and everybody that behaved themselves, not taking the laws into their hands.
-We have come and what we have seen is enough to say that there is really devastation,’ Tamuno expressed.
+“I must, once again, thank leaders of Omoku community, the youths and everybody that behaved themselves by not taking the laws into their hands.
+We have come and what we have seen is enough to say there is really devastation,” Tamuno said.

-The spokesman of the affected Umueje community, Levi Uche, has called on the government to take urgent actions, as lives and sustenance of people are at risk.
+Spokesman for the Umueje community, Levi Uche, called on government to take urgent action to remediate the situation as lives and means of livelihood of the people were badly affected.

 Leave a Reply